RemyTek/osdf/docs/contribute.md

 rmv : Removed feature
 dep : Soon-to-be removed feature
 sec : Security.
 Fix for vulnerabilities.
+rls : Last commit before a release.
+Includes version

 # Development changes
 bld : Changes to the buildsystem.
 New and fixes doc : Changes to the documentation.
-New and fixes ref : Refactor of code.
+New and fixes org : Project organization / structuring.
+Not related to code (use ref for code organization) ref : Refactor of code.
 Naming, organizing, reflow, etc. No behavior changes sty : Formatting, styling, etc; No behavior changes